Skip to content

 Watch Mode

-Bunup can watch your files for changes and rebuild automatically:
+Bunup can watch files for changes and rebuild automatically:

 sh